XkShock/vue-starter/README.md

-# Vue Webpack Opinionated Template
+# Vue Starter Template

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction, plus few opinionated configurations on top of the cake.

 > This template is Vue 2.0 compatible.